Profits Tax Return and Supplementary Form to Profits Tax Return

 Types of Profits Tax Returns

-Profits Tax returns are issued to Corporations and Partnership Businesses for profits tax purposes.
+Profits Tax Returns are issued to Corporations and Partnership Businesses for profits tax purposes.
 Profits from the carrying on of sole proprietorship business should be reported in Tax Return - Individuals (BIR60).

-There are 3 series of Profits Tax return forms.
+There are 3 series of Profits Tax Return forms.
 You may download a specimen of the tax return forms for reference, but you should not use a printed copy of the specimen form for filing purposes.

 Profits Tax Return - Corporations (BIR51)Profits Tax Return - Persons Other Than Corporations (BIR52)Profits Tax Return - In Respect Of Non-Resident Persons (BIR54)